vpp-dev/vpp-release-notes/README.md

 @page release_notes_2506 Release notes for VPP 25.06

-More than 223 commits since the previous release, including 82 fixes.
+More than 228 commits since the previous release, including 82 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Tue May  6 02:46:21 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Wed May  7 02:47:49 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER